arc12/EdMOOC-SNA-Private/README.md

 An undirected graph where a poster and all commenters have mutual ties.

+### Whole-thread with threshold

+All contributors (comments or posts) to a thread are considered tied if both parties make a minimum (threshold) number of contributions.

 Describe Net
 ------------

 Network level summary statistics.
-Can use Poster-Commenter and Post-Set
+Can use Poster-Commenter and Post-Set.

+**STATUS: essentially complete.
+P-C and P-Set need to have "no I" added.
+Needs an interpretation/story.**

 Describe One User
 -----------

 Single user focus in a "poster-commenter" tie model.
 Shows their proximal network and the posts/comments that led to it.
 Role and region shown.

+**STATUS: Not up to date with latest view of tie models.
+This may get resurrected.**

 Top Subnets
 -----------